Planting love to grow a community

 They cleared and cleaned up 2.2 million square metres of public land, planted 1,086 trees and cleared over 380,000 invasive alien plants.
 They also collected, sorted and recycled 51,895 tons of waste.

-- One person put into gear his plan to restore hope for his hometown, but it had the intention to reach as many people in need as possible in Howick.
-To do this meant having a plan that included running several coordinated programmes running simultaneously but each with specific focus areas.
+Putting an idea into action - One person put into gear his plan to restore hope for his hometown.
+It had the intention to reach as many people in need as possible in Howick.
+By being a platform people can benefit from but also add to it, keeps a two-way flow of helping each other.

-- They built a presence.
+Momentum from successes: They built a presence using the “Love Howick” brand.
 They started with one project at a time that could demonstrate success, create interest and then attract funding.

-- They focused on funding through donations, also corporate sponsorships and partnerships.
-This ensured funding for long-term sustainability.
+Finding funding and partnerships: They focused on funding through donations, as well as from corporate sponsorships and partnerships.
+This has ensured funding for longer-term sustainability.

 Acknowledgements